 Where will data be stored?

 We store the personal data in RDS which is all encrypted.
 We are using Amazon RDS encrypted instances which use the industry standard AES-256 encryption algorithm to encrypt the data on the server that hosts your Amazon RDS instance.
 Our primary data center is Oregon and secondary/DR is Northern Virginia.

 How long will data be stored?

-The data is stored in the database until client deletes his data.
-We can also delete clients data but only when a request is generated from client’s end.
+The data is stored in the database until the client deletes his data.
+We can also delete the client’s data but only when a request is generated from the client’s end.

 Who will have access to data?

 Client(Companies) can only access their own data.
 Companies are provided with access control so that they can set permissions for employees for data manipulation(add/edit/view).